nichie-dv/NeditGD/README.md

 ## Installation

- This fork can only be installed manually; add to project path.
+ This fork may be installed manually at the moment. run `pip install .` in the root folder, or you can attempt to run the [refresh script](refresh.bat) to clean install.

+## Examples

+ A few example scripts can be found in the [Examples](NeditGD/Examples/)

 ## TODO
 - Particles